GitLeeRepo/MyCustomOS/CreateOsNotes.md

 gcc -m32 -nostdlib -nodefaultlibs boot.o -lgcc kernel.o -T linker.ld -o myos
 ```
-Note: it will currently not link with the -lgcc option.
-By removing this option it links fine, but ultimately the kernel is not loaded properly by GRUB (no error it just returns immediately after attempting to load with **multiboot /boot/myos**, with GRUB still being active aferwards.
-It appears (from [this article](http://wiki.osdev.org/Bare_Bones) that the reason the **-lgcc** doesn't work is a result of the **cross platform compiling** options of gcc not being installed.
-Normally it automatically links with **libgcc** without explicitly adding **-lgcc** but because the libraries are being excluded, it is also excluded.
-It is unknown at this time if this is causing the issue, and it may not since the **grub-file --is-x86-multiboot myos** command that verifies if this is a valid multiboot kernel indicates its good.
-Also, the disassembly from running **objdump -d -M intel myos** shows the program correctly starting at address **0x10000000**, and shows all the expected instructions from both the boot.o and kernel.o object files.
+Note: it initially would not link with the **-lgcc** (libgcc) option, which was solved by installing **gcc-multilib**.
+Normally it automatically links with **libgcc** without explicitly adding **-lgcc** but because the libraries are being excluded, it is also excluded unless explicitly added as is done here.

 ### Linker.ld

 The linker.ld file used in the above gcc link command.
-The **0x10000000** entry is the starting address for the kernel that the boot loader looks for.
+The **0x100000** entry is the starting address for the kernel that the boot loader looks for.
 The remaining entries tell the to merge the various .text, .data, .bss sections.

 ENTRY(_start)
 SECTIONS
 {
-. = 0x10000;
+. = 0x100000;
 .text : { *(.text) }
 .data : { *(.data) }
 .bss : { *(.bss) }